tsani/jerrington.me/posts/2015-12-31-windows-debugging-for-fun-and-profit.md

 ending, loading and releasing DLLs, creating and destroying threads, and throwing exceptions.
 The latter kind of event is the one that interests us the most because breakpoints are implemented as exceptions.
-In fact, a breakpoint is nothing more than a special kind of instruction, `int 3`, affectionally called "trap to debugger", that when handled by Windows will cause the running program to throw a special kind of debug exception which can then be handled by a debugger.
+In fact, a breakpoint is nothing more than a special kind of instruction, `int 3`, affectionately called "trap to debugger", that when handled by Windows will cause the running program to throw a special kind of debug exception which can then be handled by a debugger.